Education

 1. Design a jacket

-Do you have an old jean jacket that’s gathering dust in your closet?
+Do you have an old jean jacket gathering dust in your closet?
 Breathe new life into it by decorating the fabric with embellishments like playful pets, gems, rhinestones, and more.
-You get a new fun thing to wear and a blast from the past (but don’t let anyone tell you that jeweled jackets are too out of style!)
+You’ll have a new fun thing to wear and a blast from the past (but don’t let anyone tell you that jeweled jackets are too out of style!).

 2. Start a scrapbook

-Scrapbooking was all the rage back in the day, but it’s still a fun way to store memories and unleash your creative spirit today.
-And now that we’re in quarantine, we have all the time in the world to make a scrapbook full of pictures, stickers, embellishments, notes, and everything else in between.
+Scrapbooking was all the rage back then, but it’s still fun to store memories and unleash your creative spirit today.
+And now that we’re in quarantine, we have all the time in the world to make a scrapbook full of pictures, stickers, embellishments, notes, and everything else.

 3. Color

-There are a plethora of adult coloring books available online with various themes and designs.
+Many adult coloring books are available online with various themes and designs.
 You’d be sure to find one that suits your preferences.
 Not only does coloring help you use your creative juices, but it’s also one of the best ways to relieve stress and reduce anxiety, which is essential now that the situation is still uncertain.

 4. Make a new recipe

-Drop that cookbook and make a recipe of your own, be it your favorite dish or something unique that you’ve been wanting to try making for a while.
+Drop that cookbook and make your own recipe, be it your favorite dish or something unique that you’ve wanted to try making for a while.
 Now is your time to do a little trial and error in the kitchen!
 And who knows?
-Maybe your new recipe will become a staple in the family menu for weeks to come.
+Maybe your new recipe will become a staple in the family menu for weeks.

 5. Write stories

-Writing is one of the best outlets you can have, especially during these difficult times.
-It’s also a great way to keep your mind active, expand your knowledge, and hone your writing skills even further.
-So while you’re stuck in your house, for the time being, let your imagination take you to other worlds by writing stories.
+Writing is one of the best outlets, especially during these difficult times.
+It’s also a great way to keep your mind active, expand your knowledge, and further hone your writing skills.
+So, while you’re stuck in your house, for the time being, let your imagination take you to other worlds by writing stories.

 6. Practice music

-Take this opportunity of having more free time to practice your music.
-Besides developing your musical skills, practicing music helps relieve stress and anxiety, increasing because of the pandemic.
+Take this opportunity to have more free time to practice your music.
+Besides developing your musical skills, practicing music helps relieve stress and anxiety, which are increasing because of the pandemic.
 You can even try recording your music or taking a video of you playing to share with your friends and family.
 Who knows?
 Your music might be just what they need for a pick-me-up.

 7. Try coffee recipes